articleIcon-icon

 • Costs & budgeting: Employers are responsible for the $100,000 payment via pay.gov.
 While domestic filings (e.g., F-1 to H-1B, amendments, or extensions) are exempt, the cost will apply to new hires located outside the US.
 This dramatically increases expenses for companies sourcing global talent from abroad

-• Lottery and cap season: The next H-1B cap registration will be the first cycle affected by the new rules.
-USCIS has confirmed that the fee will apply only once a petition is filed, not at the lottery registration stage.
-Employers should prepare for updated instructions from USCIS and the Department of State before the next filing window.
+• Lottery and cap season: The next H-1B cap registration will be the first cycle affected by both the $100,000 filing fee and the new weighted selection process.
+USCIS has confirmed that the fee applies only once a petition is filed, not at the registration stage.
+However, selection itself may no longer be purely random.
+Under the weighted framework, some registrations may have a higher likelihood of selection depending on criteria set by DHS.
+Employers should prepare for updated USCIS instructions before the next filing window opens.

 Practical steps for H-1B workers and employers